-The Mercer UCITS Funds may not grant loans or act as guarantor on behalf of third parties, or borrow money except for temporary borrowings in an amount not exceeding 10% of a sub-fund's net assets and except as otherwise permitted under the UCITS Regulations.
+(except for temporary borrowings in an amount not exceeding 10% of a sub-fund's net assets and except as otherwise permitted under the UCITS Regulations).
+In addition, the investment restrictions applicable to a Mercer UCITS Sub-Fund are set out in the applicable prospectus and relevant supplement which is available as set out above.

 The Central Bank has granted the Company certain derogations from its requirements to facilitate the investment by Sub-Funds, in varying concentrations, in further Underlying Funds.
 The Company is authorised and regulated by the Central Bank and the Underlying Funds shall be considered to have conformed with the requirements of the Central Bank provided that the Company complies with the requirements of this Prospectus and the Investment Manager undertakes to monitor the investment objective and policies of the Underlying Funds to ensure they are complementary to the relevant Sub-Fund's strategy.